lsbardel/python-stdnet/docs/source/examples/sorting.rst

 Implicit Sorting
 ===================

-Implicit sorting is achieved by setting the ``ordering`` attribute in the model Meta class.
+Implicit sorting is achieved by setting the :attr:`Metaclass.ordering` attribute in the model ``Meta`` class.
 Let's consider the following Log model example::

     class Log(orm.StdModel):